 Backup existing set-up

-Plan for the worst!!
-So lets backup your current set-up.
+Plan for the worst by backing-up your current install

 Use tar to make a safe backup of your files, just in case!